khaosans/basic-chat/docs/ARCHITECTURE.md

 **Diagram Narrative: Multi-Layer Caching Strategy**

 This diagram summarizes the caching strategy for speed and efficiency, layering memory, Redis, and disk caches to optimize performance.
 Query keys are checked in each layer, and hit rates are tracked to ensure fast, reliable responses.

+**Cache Performance Optimization:**
+The multi-layer caching strategy is designed to maximize hit rates while minimizing latency.
+The L1 memory cache provides the fastest access for recent queries, while the L2 Redis cache offers persistence and sharing across multiple application instances.
+The L3 disk cache provides long-term storage for expensive computations.
+Cache invalidation is handled through TTL-based expiration and manual invalidation for specific query patterns.
+The system monitors cache performance metrics to automatically adjust cache sizes and TTL values for optimal performance.

+**Cache Key Design:**
+Cache keys are designed to balance uniqueness with efficiency.
+The system uses a hierarchical key structure that includes query hash, model parameters, and context information.
+This approach ensures that similar queries with different parameters are cached separately while maintaining reasonable key sizes.
+The key generation process is optimized to minimize computational overhead while providing sufficient uniqueness for accurate cache lookups.

 ### Async Processing Pipeline